Steering MoE LLMs via Expert (De)Activation: Introduction

 In this work, we propose to reinterpret the MoE router as a controllable and interpretable mechanism, not merely a tool for distributing computation, but a signal-rich layer through which model behavior can be modulated at test time.
 Specifically, we hypothesize that certain experts become behaviorally entangled with specific skills, traits, or tendencies, and that detecting and (de)activating these experts can steer the model's outputs in targeted ways.

-To this end, we introduce a general-purpose framework for steering MoE models by identifying behavior-linked experts through paired-example routing-difference detection.
-Our method compares expert activation patterns across prompt pairs exhibiting contrasting behaviors (e.g., safe vs.\ unsafe), and computes a simple risk difference score to quantify each expert's behavioral association.
-At inference time, we then softly promote or suppress these experts by adjusting router logits, enabling lightweight behavioral steering without modifying model weights or requiring additional training.
+To this end, we introduce a general-purpose framework for steering MoE models by identifying behavior-linked experts.
+Our method compares expert activation rates between prompt pairs exhibiting contrasting behaviors (e.g., safe vs.\ unsafe), and computes a simple risk difference score to quantify each expert's behavioral association.
+At inference time, we then promote or suppress these experts by adjusting router logits, enabling lightweight behavioral steering without modifying model weights or additional training.
 Our experiments span two critical dimensions of LLM behavior:

 \begin{itemize} \item \textbf{Faithfulness in RAG:} Using question-context pairs from datasets like SQuAD, we steer models to avoid hallucination and favor experts associated with document-grounded answering.
 This improves alignment with retrieved evidence, yielding up to \faithfulness{} improvement in faithfulness. \item \textbf{Safety:} We detect and steer experts tied to safe versus unsafe behaviors.
 Activating safety-associated experts raises safe response rates across red teaming datasets by up to \safe{}, without increasing over-refusal on benign prompts.
 Conversely, using unsafe experts reduces safety by \unsafe{}, revealing that unsafe routing paths persist in aligned models.
 Our expert-routing intervention is also orthogonal to existing jailbreak methods and, when combined, achieves state-of-the-art success on recent LLMs, for example, reducing safety in GPT-OSS-120B from fully aligned to fully compromised (\textbf{\unsafejail{}} safety). \end{itemize}